leavemealone-app/ethical-email-manifesto/README.md

 ### 2.1.
 Don't send unsolicited emails

-Above all else, recurring emails should be opt-in, not a surprise.
+Above all else, recurring emails should be opt-in - they should not be a surprise.

 In real terms this means;

-- Newletter creators;
-  - if someone signed up for your monthly newsletter, then don't sometimes send them weekly without asking.
+- Newletter creators, if someone signed up for your monthly newsletter, then don't sometimes send them weekly without asking.

-- App makers;
-  - a welcome email is okay, but don't automatically add a new user to your automated drip campaign of 10 onboarding emails.
+- App makers, a welcome email is okay, but don't automatically add a new customer to your automated drip campaign of 10 onboarding emails.

 ### 2.2.
 Let recipients easily unsubscribe